 Written by Ikhtisad Ahmed.

-Ikhtisad Ahmed is a human rights lawyer turned writer from Bangladesh.
+Ikhtisad Ahmed is a human rights lawyer turned writer from Bangladesh and a University of Nottingham alumnus.
 He tweets @ikhtisad.
-His website is www.ikhtisadahmed.com.
-This article was first published on Scroll.in and can be found here.
-Image credit CC by Francisco Anzola/Flickr.
+His website is http://www.ikhtisadahmed.com.
+This is part one of a two-part series.
+Image credit: CC by Jaber Al Nahian/Flickr.